 - Loan terms: 2 to 7 years

-- Eligibility: Must have a minimum credit score of 580+.
-Must be 18+ years old and be an American citizen or permanent resident.
+- Eligibility: Credit score of 580+, be an American citizen or permanent resident and ages 18+

 Best for financing medical bills: Prosper

 This p2p lender is often compared to LendingClub — they both contributed to the rise of p2p lending in the US.
 But on top of offering personal loans, Prosper also operates a healthcare lending program that partners with medical providers to offer specialized financing up to $100,000 for those with excellent credit.

 It does, however take a bit longer to process — you might not get to sign your loan documents until seven days after you apply.
 Prosper personal loans are also not available in North Dakota, Iowa or West Virginia.